nene/mrequires/README.markdown

-mRequires - Median JS loader and builder
+MRequires - Median JS loader and builder
 ========================================

-mRequires is a JavaScipt build system used internally at [Median][].
+MRequires is a JavaScipt build system used internally at [Median][].

 It provides dynamic loading of JavaScript files at development time and concatenation of all the code into one big JavaScript file for